-Complaint Procedure will be as follows: In the event of a complaint, the complainant should contact the Mobility Manager @ 317 N. Willis Abilene TX 79603 phone 325-672-5460.
-Fax: 325-672-2903 should be the person that calls.
+Complaint Procedure will be as follows: In the event of a complaint, the complainant should contact the Mobility Manager @ 3385 N. 3rd St. Suite 15 Abilene TX 79603 phone 325-672-5460.
+Fax: 325-672-2903

+Upon receipt of the complaint, the Disability In Action will request written detail of the complaint or take an oral statement from the complainant.
+The complaint should include details regarding the situation: i.e. date, time, driver, problem, etc. All complaints or statements should be signed or if by telephone the actual complainant should be the person that calls.
 Complaints received by telephone will be investigated and resolved prior to ending the call.
-A written response will not be required if complainant is satisfied with the resolution.
+A written response will not be required if the complainant is satisfied with the resolution.
 The Mobility Manager will be notified upon receipt of all complaints, and the Title VI Investigator Officer or an assigned staff member will conduct an investigation into written complaints.
 Upon completion of the investigation, a decision regarding the complaint will be rendered and a written response issued to the complainant no later than ten days after receipt of the complaint.
 A copy of the complaint and action taken will be forwarded to the funding source offices as required, and a copy will be kept on file at the Disability In Action Administrative office.